 Fruitland is a very small city located in the state of Maryland.
 With a population of 5,309 people and two constituent neighborhoods, Fruitland is the 128th largest community in Maryland.

-Fruitland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fruitland is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fruitland who work in management occupations (15.98%), office and administrative support (13.58%), and sales jobs (13.39%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fruitland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Fruitland is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Fruitland who work in maintenance occupations (16.04%), office and administrative support (11.50%), and teaching (10.14%).

-The per capita income in Fruitland in 2010 was $25,846, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,384 for a family of four.
+The per capita income in Fruitland in 2018 was $24,868, which is low income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $99,472 for a family of four.
 However, Fruitland contains both very wealthy and poor people as well.

-Fruitland is a very ethnically-diverse city.
+Fruitland is an extremely ethnically-diverse city.
 The people who call Fruitland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fruitland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fruitland include Irish, English, Italian, and Czechoslovakian.
+Fruitland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.28% of the city’s residents.
+Important ancestries of people in Fruitland include Irish, English, Italian, German, and Polish.

 The most common language spoken in Fruitland is English.
-Other important languages spoken here include Arabic and Korean.
+Other important languages spoken here include Spanish and Polish.